Boson star superradiance with spinning effects and in time domain: Perturbative waves and amplification factors

 Since the aim of this paper is to investigate not only the linear amplification of waves around a boson star but also the dynamics of a wavepacket scattering off a boson star through nonlinear simulations.
 In this context, the stable star configurations are of primary importance for our analysis.
 To this end, we conducted stability checks on several solutions, identifying stable cases in both spherical and rotating scenarios.
 Specifically, for the rotating case, we selected models with $\sigma = 0.05$ (where $g = -127.3$ and $h = 3039.6$) and frequencies $\omega_B = 0.4$ and 0.45.
 These models correspond to the purple diamonds depicted in the (b) subplot of Fig. \ref{fig:M-spherical}.

 Using this pair of rotating configurations, we calculate the amplification factors and present their spectra in Fig.~\ref{fig:factors_0p4} for the case $m_B = 1$ and $\omega_B = 0.4\mu$, and in Fig.~\ref{fig:factors_0p45} for $m_B = 1$ and $\omega_B = 0.45\mu$.
 These calculations consider waves with azimuthal parameter $m = 0$, 1, 2, corresponding to $m_+ = 1$, 2, 3, and show the amplification factor in regions where waves propagate as defined by Eq.~\eqref{eq:mass_gap}.
 Additional details on the implementation and verification of these results are provided in Appendix~\ref{app:tests}.
+Here, we note that the sharp features observed in some of the amplification factors are intrinsic to the solution and remain present when the resolution is increased or additional data points are included.
+Specifically, for the results presented, the step size for $\omega$ used by the solver to generate the amplification factor plots is $0.05$.

 From Figs.~\ref{fig:factors_0p4} and \ref{fig:factors_0p45}, we observe that, far from the mass gap, the amplification factors associated with energy, $\mathcal{A}_E$ and $\mathcal{A}_{tr}$, and those associated with angular momentum, $\mathcal{A}_L$ and $\mathcal{A}_{r\varphi}$, converge to similar values.
 This convergence occurs because the differences between the group velocities of the + and $-$ modes (arising from the mass term in the Klein-Gordon field) diminish as $|\omega| \to \infty$ \cite{Saffin:2022tub}.
 Specifically, in this limit, all four quantities, $\omega_+$, $-\omega_-$, $k_+$, and $k_-$, tend toward $\omega$.
 In contrast, near the mass gap $|\omega| = \omega_B + \mu$, significant differences emerge.
 The amplification factors associated with densities, $\mathcal{A}_E$ and $\mathcal{A}_L$, represent the enhancement of energy or angular momentum in the outer region after the interaction.
 In contrast, the flux-related amplification factors, $\mathcal{A}_{tr}$ and $\mathcal{A}_{r\varphi}$, quantify (at the linear level) the extraction of energy or angular momentum from the central body.
 For example, near the mass gap and for $\omega > 0$, we observe suppressed flux but amplified densities, indicating greater accumulation of energy in the distant region after passing through the star.
 These interpretations are validated in Sec.~\ref{sec:nonlinear}, where the dynamics of wavepackets are analyzed.